Listen to This Article:

 - Is it clear and concise?

-If menus are too confusing to read, with too many options, or even dirty, this could deter a customer from sitting down at your restaurant.
+If menus are too confusing to read, with too many options, this could deter a customer from sitting down at your restaurant.

 In-Person Advertising Items Checklist